CitrusPunk/xerophyte-lang/README.md

 # xerophyte-lang
-An attempt to create an interpreted programming language
+An attempt to create an interpreted programming language.
+The first attempt tries to follow [tylerlaceby's](https://www.youtube.com/@tylerlaceby) tutorial on youtube.